kuanglab/GraphTucker/README.md

 We use the most up to date MATLAB version R2023b for all implementations.

-The following system requirements are listed based on running GraphTucker on the example dataset with default parameters rank=(64,64,64) and \lambda=0.1.

-System requirements:
-*Test this on compbio-ws09 and add info here*

 MATLAB add-on requirements:
-The only add-on needed is the Tensor Toolbox for MATLAB, Version 3.6<sup>2</sup> (https://www.tensortoolbox.org/), which is included in the repository.
+The only add-on needed is the Tensor Toolbox for MATLAB, Version 3.6<sup>2</sup> (https://www.tensortoolbox.org/), which is included in the repository in the `GT_utils` folder.

 ## Step 0: Obtaining preprocessed data

 We provide an example MOSTA Stereo-seq mouse embryo (day 9.5) dataset that has been preprocessed into tensor format.
-We also provide the corresponding gene name and mouse PPI for [BioGRID](https://thebiogrid.org/) that can be used for imputation/graph regularization .
-The link to download this data can be found [here](!add download link here!):
+We also provide the corresponding gene name and mouse PPI for [BioGRID](https://thebiogrid.org/) that can be used for imputation/graph regularization.
+This data is provided in the repository in `data.zip`.
+Simply unzip it into its own folder to use in this code.

 We will also be providing detailed preprocessing steps on how to convert raw Stereo-seq data into a spatial gene expression tensor (coming soon).